 It really is great to stay high above the town and enjoy peaceful views as well as feasting on delicious cuisine in their stunning panoramic restaurant.
 It’s definitely worthwhile escaping the town and surrounding yourself with nature for a few days, the sunsets are totally worth it.

-What to do in Lapland
+Things do in Lapland

 There is an overwhelming amount of activities to choose from in Lapland, as we visited January we were able to experience an array of snowy activities.
 Having rarely experienced snow in the UK, it was outrageously good fun to play in the snow and take part in winter activities!